Charel-G/underfloor-heating-planner/README.md

 The grid is scaled so that 0.5 m corresponds to roughly 1 cm on screen.
 The drawing area covers over a kilometre in each direction so you can pan freely when laying out large buildings. **The grid pattern now extends indefinitely,** so it never disappears as you pan across the workspace.
 Pipe spacing is entered in millimetres.
 Use the **Pan** tool to move the entire floor plan inside the canvas and scroll the mouse wheel to zoom in or out. **Center** snaps the view back to the origin.
 Click **Generate Pipes** to automatically route supply and return pipes and fill each zone or select **Draw Pipes** to place your own connection paths.
 Use **Fix Wall Joints** if corners don't connect correctly. **Clear** asks for confirmation before removing all items from the current floor.
 Generated pipes remain selectable so you can delete them individually.
 Segments drawn dashed in purple indicate a pipe that had to cross another zone.
 Use **Export** to download a PNG and JSON project file.
 Use **Import** to load a saved project.

-The interface uses a darker header with lighter panels below it.
-The floor list and toolbar have subtle backgrounds so the layout looks more modern and readable.
+The interface features a colorful Windows 11–style theme.
+A gradient header and light panels give the planner a modern appearance while keeping controls readable.

 You can simply open `index.html` in your browser or run a small local server with Python: